Mushroom and butternut squash red Thai curry

 • Start boiling the rice.

-• First make the curry paste.
+• Make the curry paste.
 Finely chop the lemongrass.
-Peel the lime with a vegetable peeler.
-Very roughly chop the lime peels, ginger (no need to peel it), garlic and chillies.
+Peel the lime with a vegetable peeler and finely chop the peel.
+Very roughly chop the ginger (no need to peel it), garlic and chillies.
 Place all of them in a bowl.
-Add the salt and the spices - cumin, coriander, turmeric, chilli powder and black pepper.
+Add salt, spices - cumin, coriander, turmeric, chilli powder and black pepper - and a splash of water.
 Handblender everything into a paste.
-Add a splash of water if needed to help the blending process.

-• In a Dutch oven, heat a bit of oil.
+• Pre-heat a Dutch oven with a splash of oil.
 Add the curry paste and fry for a couple of minutes, until it smells really good.
 Don’t let it stick to the bottom of the pot.

-• Once the pumpkin is tender, take off the heat and stir in Thai basil leaves.
-Taste and adjust salt, acidity (lime juice), spiciness (chilli powder) and sweetness (unrefined sugar).
+• Take off the heat, stir in Thai basil leaves.
+Taste and adjust for salt and spiciness (chilli powder).

 • Serve with rice and lime wedges on the side.